Anushkaa-Srivastava/Array_within_Array/README.md

 For each pair of i and j values (i.e., for each query), print a single integer denoting the element located at index j of the array referenced by a[i] .
 There should be a total of q lines of output.

+For more clarity, lets give a sample test case:

 Sample Input

 2 2